 Another classic houseplant that is easily found in garden centers and home improvement stores, the Boston fern is a full, leafy plant that easily fills an empty space in a windowsill.
-Cats may bat at the leaves but this plant is not toxic to them if they were to munch on a fallen leaf.
+Cats may bat at the leaves so it is good to know that this plant is not toxic to them if they were to munch on a fallen leaf.
 Boston ferns enjoy humidity and bright but indirect light but temperatures are not that much of a concern if your house gets a little cooler in the winter.
 Repotting in the spring is recommended to keep these plants happy, even if they haven't outgrown their current pot, and you can separate the plant into multiple plants at this time to create an even larger greenspace for you and your cat to enjoy.Continue to 5 of 9 below.

 05 of 09

 Hypoestes phyllostachya is the scientific name for this fun houseplant commonly known as a polka dot plant.
 It's vibrantly colored leaves have patterns that look like freckles or dots making it a unique option to add a little more color to a leafy green space.
 Polka dot plants are safe if a cat were to chew on its leaves but if they eat a large amount of the plant, some vomiting and/or diarrhea may result.
 These plants like bright light and if they aren't in enough light they won't develop the classic patterned leaves so if your polka dot plant only has solid green leaves growing, it's a sign you should give it more light.